 Dr. Sim and Dr. Chervenak presented our work during the Supercomputing 2013 in Denver, Co.
 (Nov.
-2013).
+2013) and at Supercomputing 2014 in New Orleans, LA (Nov.
+2014).

-We published our results in the 22nd Euromicro International Conference on Parallel, Distributed and Network-based Processing, in February 2014.
-Dr. Chrevenak presented the work at the conference.
+We published our results in peer-reviewed publications at the 22nd Euromicro International Conference on Parallel, Distributed and Network-based Processing (PDP), in Turin, Italy, in February 2014 and at the 4th International Workshop on Network-aware Data Management (NDM) in New Orleans, LA, in November 2014.
+Dr. Chrevenak presented the work at these conferences.